International Call Recording Laws & Compliance Guide

 - All-Party (or Multi-Party): Everyone active in the conversation must be notified of the call being recorded.

-Most countries with call recording laws, including Australia, Japan, the UAE, UK, and the US, use a framework built on these terms.
+Most countries that allow call recording, including Australia, Japan, the UAE, UK, and the US, have laws that use a framework built on these terms.
 In other words, they position themselves as a one, two, or all-party consent nation, and then local governments may add additional regulation around call recording at their own discretion.

 The United States Federal Government mandates a one-party consent process for recorded phone calls.
 However, individual states have their own governments and rules with their own enacted legislation.
 While Federal law is the supreme law of the land, fifteen states have established a two or all-party call recording system.
 So how do you know which one to use?
 We’ll show you soon!